ashislaha/Explore-Reactive-Programming/README.md

 <b>(3) ReplaySubject :</b>  If you want to replay more than the most recent element to new subscribers then use ReplaySubject.

-<b>(4) Variable :<b> Wrapper of BehaviourSubject to look and feel for non-reactive programming style.
+<b>(4) Variable :</b> Wrapper of BehaviourSubject to look and feel for non-reactive programming style.

 The basic difference in terms of number of past N events in 4 subjects :

 PublishSubject : 0 catch event

-BehaviourSubject and Variable : 1 event (the recent event) ReplaySubject : N events (based on Buffer capacity )
+BehaviourSubject and Variable : 1 event (the recent event)

+ReplaySubject : N events (based on Buffer capacity )

 ### Examples :